-9.7.4 VIOLATIONS IN THE WPO220
+VIOLATIONS IN THE WPO 9.7.4.

-- Any person violating any provisions of Section <>, Watershed Protection Overlay (WPO), shall be guilty of 1. a misdemeanor and, upon conviction, shall be punished in accordance with Section 14-4 of the North Carolina General Statutes. - 2.
+- Any person violating any provisions of Section 3.8.5, Watershed Protection Overlay (WPO), shall be guilty 1. of a misdemeanor and, upon conviction, shall be punished in accordance with Section 14-4 of the North Carolina General Statutes. - 2.
 The maximum fine for each offense shall not exceed \$500. - Each day that the violation continues shall constitute a separate offense.
 3.